 - No foreign exchange fees, commission, or loading

-- Fast customer support
+- Fast customer support (paid accounts)

-- No international payments (yet)
+- Limited international payments (no IBAN)

 - Totally app based (great for those who live on their mobile, but perhaps not so good for others)